Dianne’s suggests that “connections” is what farmers markets are about. What different kinds of connections are nurtured in markets?

 Anan: Most of the farmers markets we have participated in are in high end areas, where the customers have disposable incomes.
 When we tried to start a farmers market in Regent Park (a low-income racialized community in downtown Toronto), it didn’t work because the white farmers wouldn’t go.
 It’s a class and race thing, and they couldn’t compete with the cheaper prices of No Frills and FreshCo (low-priced supermarkets).

-It made me think about race.
+Such experiences made me think about race.
 Today many people have access to land which historically was taken through European colonization.
 Now 200 years later, some privileged settlers have access to that land, while Indigenous people or newcomers don’t.

 It’s really a question of accessibility, whether it’s the farmer or the bread maker, if a vendor can afford land, a kitchen, or transport to bring his wares to market.
 People of colour, low-income people have to rely on community kitchens.
 The farmers market structure is often not very open, flexible, or equitable.